 - Business journals

-The secondary data collection methods too can involve both quantitative and qualitative techniques.
+The secondary data collection methods, too, can involve both quantitative and qualitative techniques.
 Secondary data is easily available and hence, less time-consuming and expensive as compared to the primary data.
-However, in case of secondary data collection methods, the authenticity of the data gathered cannot be verified.
+However, with the secondary data collection methods, the authenticity of the data gathered cannot be verified.